-MCC's corporate credit ratings are currently Ba2 by Moody's, with a positive outlook and BB by Standard and Poor's ("S&P"), with a positive outlook.
+MCC's corporate credit ratings are currently Ba2 by Moody's and BB by Standard and Poor's ("S&P"), both with positive outlooks.

 There can be no assurance that Moody's or S&P will maintain their ratings on MCC.
 A negative change to these credit ratings could result in higher interest rates on future debt issuance than we currently experience, or adversely impact our ability to raise additional funds.
 There are no covenants, events of default, borrowing conditions or other terms in the credit agreement that are based on changes in our credit rating assigned by any rating agency.